jaipandya/SublimeTutor/tutorial/chapter_3_1.md

 ===================

 Sublime Text provides you a way put your cursor in multiple text blocks at the same time.
-Use ⌘ (`command`) key with left mouse button and click at multiple places in the document to put your cursor at all those places.
+Use ^ (`control`) key with left mouse button and click at multiple places in the document to put your cursor at all those places.
 Now, when you type something, the text is appended at all the cursor positions.

-Multiple cursors - ⌘ (`command`) key with left mouse button
+Multiple cursors - ^ (`control`) key with left mouse button

 Exercise
 ---------

 In the list given below add an asterisk followed by space (`* `) in the beginning of each item.
-Use `command` + click method for it.
-Keep `command` key pressed and click at the beginning of each list item to place your cursor there .
+Use `control` + click method for it.
+Keep `control` key pressed and click at the beginning of each list item to place your cursor there .
 When it is done, type `* `